 - Similarly, the inferior gluteal nerve and the nerve to obturator internus/superior gemellus also share the same nerve roots (L5, S1 and S2).

-- There are five P’s:
+- There are six P’s:

 - Nerve to Piriformis

-- Posterior femoral cutaneous nerve
+- Posterior cutaneous nerve of thigh

 - Perforating cutaneous nerve